George Stephanopoulos Presses Donald Trump Adviser On President’s Limited Mask-Wearing

-During an appearance on ANC News’ This Week, Donald Trump’s senior campaign adviser, Jason Miller, was pressed by host George Stephanopoulos about the president’s limited mask-wearing in the wake of his recent coronavirus diagnosis.
+During an appearance on ABC News’ This Week, Donald Trump’s senior campaign adviser, Jason Miller, was pressed by host George Stephanopoulos about the president’s limited mask-wearing in the wake of his recent coronavirus diagnosis.

 As reported by The Hill, Stephanopoulos noted that Trump went to many events without a mask after he tested contracted and later tested positive for the virus.
 In response, Miller indicated that Trump is one of the most frequently tested people in the United States and highlighted Trump’s mask use in places where social distancing isn’t possible.